A QUBO formulation for top-$\tau$ eigencentrality nodes: Results

 \subsection{Discussion}

-We first analyzed Eq. (\ref{eqn:unconstrainedmin}), using classical optimization tools from \texttt{SciPy} \cite{scipy}.
-The analysis is aimed at verifying the possibility of constructing an unconstrained optimization problem whose solution determines the EC values of a graph exactly or within a small margin of error and concurrently preserves the node rankings of the graphs before we went on to formulate the quantum version.

-Classical minimization using this equation preserved the ranking of the nodes within a small error (see Table \ref{class_quant}).
-This is of small concern however as these nodes have extremely similar values.
-Therefore, the results obtained using classical minimization in Eq. (\ref{eqn:unconstrainedmin}) were in support of our hypothesis with the worst case showing the invariance of the rankings in the top 25\% of the most central nodes.

-With these results, we moved forward to the construction of a quantum minimization problem: with the objective of identifying the top $\tau$ most important nodes within our graphs, as confirmed by the results from NetworkX and the classical minimization mentioned previously.
-Note that here, the goal is to capture the top $\tau$ most important nodes of the graph irrespective of their order.

-Experimenting with the QUBO Eq. (\ref{problem_Hamiltonian_modified}) on both the D-Wave 2000Q and IBM-Q devices (QASM simulator and \texttt{ibmq\_manhattan} for the Karate club graph), we obtained results showing that the formulation indeed captures EC and not degree centrality ranking when compared with the NetworkX output.
-Fig.~\ref{Fig 2}b shows the output for a search for the most central node (colored yellow) which in this case requires $\tau = 1 $ of the graph $G_8$ in \nameref{S1_Fig}.
-Compared to the NetworkX output in Fig.~\ref{Fig 2}a, the quantum computing scheme supports proposition \ref{prop1}, the claim that the ground state of the QUBO encapsulates the information about the nodes with high ranked EC values and not those of high ranked degree centrality values.
-Fig.~\ref{Fig 2}c, shows the result obtained for a search for the top $\tau=5$ most important nodes (in yellow) of the graph $G_8$.
-For the NetworkX results, the most central nodes are identified by the size and brightness of the color of the disk around the nodes; the larger and brighter the disk the more central the node.
+{Encoding the QUBO problem \ref{eq:qubop} on both the D-Wave 2000Q and IBM-Q devices (QASM simulator and \texttt{ibmq\_manhattan} for the Karate club graph), we obtained results that showed the ground state of the QUBO $Q$ identifies the top-$1$ highest EC node when compared to the results from the power iterative EC method of NetworkX. }

+Fig~\ref{Fig 4} b shows {the graph of the} output for a search for the top-$1$ most influential node (colored yellow) of the graph $G_8$ in Fig~\ref{Fig 2}. {Comparing the two graphs in Fig~\ref{Fig 4} a and ~\ref{Fig 4} b, we observe that the quantum computing scheme correctly identifies the node with top-$1$ highest EC value and not that of high degree centrality value.
+We probed the problem further with different values of $\tau\geq 1$ and compared the results with that of NetworkX.
+Fig~\ref{Fig 4} c, shows the results obtained for a search for the top-($\tau=5$) most influential nodes (in yellow) of the graph $G_8$.} For the graph of the NetworkX results, the most central nodes are identified by the size and brightness of the color of the disk around the nodes; the larger and brighter the disk the more central the node.
 For the graph $G_8$, the yellow node ($0$) is the most central, followed by nodes $1,2,3$ and the nodes $4,5,6,\ldots, 14$ are all of the same centrality value and are the least central nodes.
-It was observed that it is sufficient to choose the penalty constants $P_{0}=\frac{1}{\sqrt{n}}$, and $P_{1}>P_{0}$ (in our case $P_{1}=5n$ worked well).
+It was observed that it is sufficient to choose the penalty constants $P_{0}=\frac{1}{\sqrt{n}}$, and $P_{1}>P_{0}$ (in our case $P_{1}=5n$ worked well). {The value $P_{0}=\frac{1}{\sqrt{n}}$ is chosen because the value $\gamma = \frac{1}{\sqrt{n}}$ was found to be the optimal value in the quantum search by continuous time quantum walk \cite{Childs_Goldstone2004}.}